Ralston Purina: Merger with Nestlé

 Ralston Purina became the subject of an acquisition bid by Swiss-based Nestlé, whose Friskies brand was the other leading US brand of pet food.
 Nestlé and Ralston Purina announced in January 2001 a definitive merger agreement.
 Under the agreement, Nestlé acquired all of Ralston Purina's (NYSE: RAL) outstanding shares for US$33.50 per share in cash.
 The offer represented a premium of 36% over the closing price on January 12, 2001.
 The transaction had an enterprise value of US$10.3 billion ($10.0 billion equity plus $1.2 billion of net debt, minus $0.9 billion of financial investments).

 Several brands of pet food (e.g., "Meow Mix") had to be divested separately to meet antitrust concerns.
 Purina brands are now made and marketed by a division of Nestlé (Nestlé Purina PetCare) which is still headquartered in St. Louis.

 While primarily a pet-food company, Ralston Purina also made some other pet-related products, such as Tidy Cats brand and Yesterday's News cat litter, which is made from recycled newspaper, purchased from Edward Lowe Industries in 1990.
 Also, Purina has honoured several Canadian animals every year since 1968 in their Animal Hall of Fame.
-The latest inductees included a police service dog which "rushed and subdued an armed robber".